Negotiating startup valuations is a crucial aspect of the fundraising process, especially in priced rounds, like the Series B.

 What is a good Series B valuation amount?

-According to Carta’s most recent State of Private Markets report, the median pre-money Series B valuation was $102.8M for primary rounds and $80.8M for bridge rounds in Q3 2024.
+According to Carta’s most recent State of Private Markets report, the median pre-money Series B valuation was $118.9M for primary rounds and $142.4M for bridge rounds in Q3 2025.

-Source: Carta State of Private Markets Q3 2024
+Source: Carta State of Private Markets Q3 2024 and Carta State of Private Markets Q3 2025

 While those numbers can be helpful reference points, keep in mind that their relevance to your circumstances may be limited.
-Carta’s benchmarks aggregate results universally, so they don’t account for the differences between sectors.
+Carta’s valuation benchmarks aggregate results universally, so they don’t account for the differences between sectors.

 In practice, what constitutes a good valuation largely depends on the type of startup in question.
 For example, SaaS startups usually have higher profit margins than consumer goods companies, which may lead to a higher valuation relative to respective revenues.

 As you can see from the data above, timing also plays a significant role in what constitutes a good valuation.
-Valuation amounts fluctuate constantly due to changes in factors like investor outlooks, market conditions, and broader economic trends.
+Valuation amounts fluctuate constantly due to changes in factors like investor expectations, market conditions, and broader economic trends.

 How to calculate Series B valuations